Darius Khondji: Influences

 Khondji cites Gregg Toland as his favorite cinematographer.
 "I particularly admire his work on John Ford's The Grapes of Wrath."
 He also greatly admires James Wong Howe's work, in particular Hud.
 Khondji has said that his dream project would be "a 16mm black and white film of On the Road!"

 Personal life

-Khondji is married to Marianne Chemetov, a daughter of the French architect Paul Chemetov, and has three children: Marie-Louise, Josephine, and Alexandre.
+Khondji is married to Marianne Chemetov, a daughter of the French architect Paul Chemetov, and has three children.